 This is how file browser default interface looks like.

-Change Admin user password
+Change Admin User Password

 The first thing to do is to change the admin user's password.
 To do so, click Settings link on the left menu.
 Update your your new password for the admin user.

-Create a file/directory
+Create a File or Directory

 Click on "New folder" on the left side menu and enter a name for your new directory.